UnlyEd/airtable-backups-boilerplate/README.md

 ## TODO (after generating a project from this boilerplate)

-- Rename occurrences of `PROJECT-NAME`
+- Rename occurrences of `backup-airtable`
 - Look for `TODO`
   - Use your own AWS profile instead of `sandbox`
 - Enable [sentry](https://sentry.io/organizations/unly/projects/), if needed (or delete)